saz/puppet-sudo/README.md

 ##### Load module

-Load the module and configuration settings via Puppet Code or your ENC.
+Load the module via Puppet Code or your ENC.

 ```puppet
     include sudo